-We’ve picked out our seven favorite scent options.
+We’ve picked out our favorite deer scents below.
 After diving into the science of how deer communicate by smell, we’ll lay out the advantages and disadvantages of each and who might benefit most from them.

 - Conquest Scents EverCalm Deer Herd Scent Stick– “A winner for easy application design”